Why should you track accounts payable KPIs?

 A study from Canon found that the average organization takes 13.5 days to process a payment, whereas some of the most efficient accounts payable teams were able to achieve this in just 3.3 days.

-It’s a good idea to keep track of this metric, as shortening the invoice cycle can help to speed up efficiency and boost client relationships.
+It’s a good idea to keep track of this accounts payable KPI, as shortening the invoice cycle can help to speed up efficiency and boost client relationships.
 It also gives you a chance to take advantage of early payment discounts.

 Invoice exceptions can plague even the most high-functioning AP teams, slowing down the process and causing additional manual work for employees.
 These communication errors commonly include problems such as: